 In 1985, cult director Larry Cohen gave us a rather delicious social satire with a stomach-churning twist.
 Crammed with mock-advertisements from a cast of mindless consumers, the movie is also a commentary on mass production and the hidden threats of processed food in a globalised market.

 The Stuff tells the story of a society addicted to a strange and tasty mallow with an appetite of its own.
-Not only does the addictive substance render its subjects powerless, it turns them into violent brand warriors who set about recruiting the population as the weirdly sentient stuff attempts Earthly domination.
+Not only does the addictive substance render its subjects powerless, it turns them into violent brand warriors who set about recruiting the population as the weirdly sentient Stuff attempts Earthly domination.

 This US box art encapsulates the movie quite brilliantly.
 The image itself is such an eye-catching eyesore, a suburban family spilling out of a refrigerator in gooey waves of body horror.
-The product’s logo is also prominent, The Stuff stacked in mass-produced rows as product and customer become integrated in a physical manifestation.
+The product’s logo is also prominent, The Stuff stacked in mass-produced rows as product and customer become a physical manifestation.

 The cover also hints at the movie’s mouth-watering practical effects, a nod to 50s cold war sci-fi culminating in a tide of body-snatching gunk.
 The Stuff: are you eating it, or is it eating you?